Biography of William Tecumseh Sherman

 For a few months in 1861, Sherman served as president of the St. Louis Railroad, a streetcar company in St. Louis, Missouri, before volunteering for military service at the outbreak of the American Civil War.

-William T. Sherman, Role in the Civil War
+William Tecumseh Sherman, Role in the Civil War

 Union Army Officer